 OK, well, to start this off, Dutch VI (above left) plays guitar, Geoffrey C Walker (above right) sings, and I play drums.
 We had a few other members over the years, but at the current moment this is the core group, and we have a few fill in bass players that go out on tour with us from time to time.
-Geoffrey used to sing in the Victory Records band called On The Last Day based out of Seattle, … Continue reading
+Geoffrey used to sing in the Victory Records band called On The Last Day based out … Continue reading

 We are crazy with the interviews here all of sudden.
 Today, Jennifer talks to A.L.X., singer of Love Crushed Velvet.

 A.L.X. and Love Crushed Velvet at Crash Mansion